Junee Correctional Centre: History

 Following a call to local government authorities for an expression of interest in a privately managed correctional facility being located within local government boundaries, Junee town leaders and the elected representatives strongly supported the concept, and the town was selected as the site for a new correctional centre.
 The ensuing years saw extensive community consultation by both Corrective Services NSW and NSW Public Works as the government went about selecting an appropriate building contractor and final operator.
-By 1991, the NSW Government executed a contract with Australasian Correctional Services Pty Limited (ACS) for design and construction, and another contract with the same company for the management of the centre.
-ACS in turn executed two contracts, one with Thiess Contractors for the design and construction of the facility and one with Australasian Correctional Management Pty Ltd (ACM) for the management of the centre.
+By 1991, the NSW Government executed a contract with Australasian Correctional Services (ACS) for design and construction, and another contract with the same company for the management of the centre.
+ACS in turn executed two contracts, one with Thiess Contractors for the design and construction of the facility and one with Australasian Correctional Management for the management of the centre.

-The centre, completed in 1993 at a cost of A$53m, was expected upon opening to have a 30 per cent cost saving compared to traditional government prison operations.
+The centre, completed in 1993 at a cost of $53 million, was expected upon opening to have a 30 per cent cost saving compared to traditional government prison operations.
 A special focus of this facility was the establishment of a private industry program to provide employment, valuable skills training and wages to inmates.
-Two other correctional centres built by the NSW Government at that time, but with each half capacity, were budgeted to cost A$57m each.
+Two other correctional centres built by the NSW Government at that time, but with each half capacity, were budgeted to cost $57 million each.

 New South Wales was the second state in Australia, after Queensland, to introduce private prisons.
 Junee was the first prison in Australia to be designed, constructed and managed by the private sector under a single contractual arrangement.
 The prison is managed by the GEO Group Australia, which was granted a new contract in 2001.

-Following the October 2009 privatisation of Parklea Correctional Centre, Junee is one of two privately operated correctional centres in New South Wales, both operated by GEO Group Australia.
+Following an announcement in November 2023, the prison will be brought into public ownership on 1 April 2025.
+The prison will be operated by Corrective Services NSW.